 - Represented a secured lender in a breach of contract and fraud lawsuit involving interpretation of agreement to provide $3 million of construction financing.
 After extensive discovery, successfully obtained summary adjudication of numerous causes of action resulting in settlement for costs of defense.

 - Represented client in lawsuit against its former attorneys for legal malpractice resulting from documentation of real and personal property secured loans by which a winery was financed.
 After deposition discovery, case settled at mediation for over $1 million.

-- Represented financial institution in California Business & Profession Code § 17200 case brought by numerous vendors claiming unfair business practices in connection with the financial institution's check and check clearing process.
+- Represented client in California Business & Profession Code § 17200 case brought by numerous vendors claiming unfair business practices in connection with the check clearing process.
 After extensive law and motion practice and discovery, case dismissed by plaintiffs for waiver of costs.